gbif/hp-swissnatcoll/en/data-aggregator-about.md

 * **Collect and curate**, specimen data are collected and curated in a variety of collection management systems in collection institutions such as NH museums, Herbaria or institutions of higher education in Switzerland.
 * **Aggregate and enrich**, specimen data and media linked to the specimens are uploaded to the SwissCollNet data aggregator individually by data managers and curators of collection institutions.
 Within the data aggregator, data are mapped with Darwin Core fields and encoded towards external catalogs.
 Encoded datasets can be sent to the international database of GBIF.org. and can be downloaded from the data aggregator by collection institutions or data centers of InfoSpecies (blue arrows).
 The SwissCollNet data aggregator is situated and maintained at the Swiss node of GBIF.
 * **Versioning of specimen data**, data of specimens collected in Switzerland can be revised by experts in the data centers of InfoSpecies and a new version (e.g. adaptation to Swiss taxonomic backbone, deontology requested by the Swiss Virtual Data center and GBIF.ch) of the data-set can be transferred through PICTIS to the Virtual Data Center of the Confederation (VDC at FOEN) and to GBIF.org.
 Furthermore, the dataset can be uploaded back to the data aggregator and be downloaded by the collection institutions.
-* **Display and publish**, all specimen data, which have been transferred from the data aggregator to GBIF.org and deemed as “publishable” by the data owners, will be displayed on the SVNHC online-portal.
+* **Display and publish**, all specimen data, which have been transferred from the data aggregator to GBIF.org and deemed as “publishable” by the data owners, will be displayed on the SwissNatColl online-portal.
 Data of specimens collected in Switzerland will also be displayed on the online-portal of the Swiss node of GBIF (GBIF.ch).
-Furthermore, data of specimens collected in Switzerland and validated by InfoSpecies are distributed via PICTIS to the VDC database and the GBIF.org database and are displayed on the online-portals SVNHC, VDC and GBIF.ch.
+Furthermore, data of specimens collected in Switzerland and validated by InfoSpecies are distributed via PICTIS to the VDC database and the GBIF.org database and are displayed on the online-portals SwissNatColl, VDC and GBIF.ch.
 Importantly, the system is designed in a way that allows each actor to proceed at her/his own pace, without blocking the general data flow.
-As a result, Swiss specimens will be allowed to appear into the SVNHC portal in their current state, even if a confirmation of species identification is still pending on side of the InfoSpecies centers.
+As a result, Swiss specimens will be allowed to appear into the SwissNatColl portal in their current state, even if a confirmation of species identification is still pending on side of the InfoSpecies centers.
 * **Export**, at any time-point, the contents of the aggregator can be exported back to the organisation(s) that contributed the collection data.
 This feature allows data managers and curators to retrieve all the pieces of evidence that have been added by third parties to the aggregated specimens (namely: encoded values towards standard catalogs, MIDS scores, approval feedbacks provided by InfoSpecies, etc).